 - Respond to the seller with the

-DIRECT_DEAL_IDin the response).
-In their response, the buyer must set the
+MAX_CPM_MICROSfield.
+In the response, you must set the

-MAX_CPM_MICROSfield to a value that is equal or greater than the value listed as the fixed CPM for that particular ad unit if they would like to win the impression.
-If the buyer sets the
+MAX_CPM_MICROSfield to a value that is equal or greater than the value listed as the fixed CPM for that particular ad unit to win the impression.
+If you set the

 MAX_CPM_MICROSfield to a value less than the previously agreed upon rate (the

-FIXED_CPM_MICROSfield), then the buyer will not win the impression.
-It’s important to note that if the buyer does not bid in the on the preferred deal, they will not be able to bid in the regular auction for the same ad unit.
-Learn more about bidding logic.
+It’s important to note that if you do not bid on the request using the deal ID, you will not be able to bid in the Open Auction for the same inventory.
+Learn more about the auction behavior for Preferred Deals.

-- Buyer needs to get the start and end times that the seller set for the preferred deal and set it in their UI accordingly, if applicable.
+- Get the start and end times that the seller set for the preferred deal and set it in the UI accordingly, if applicable.